-- 14 days since their last 'close contact' with a confirmed/suspected case and have not developed symptoms in that time, or - 14 days since the onset of their symptoms and five days since their last fever (high temperature), - They have been advised by a GP/healthcare provider to return to work.
+- NEW > 10 days since their last 'close contact' with a confirmed/suspected case and have not developed symptoms in that time, or - NEW > 10 days since the onset of their symptoms and 48 hours since their last fever (high temperature without the need for medication to control fever), or - 3.
+They have been advised by a GP/healthcare provider to return to work.